NLeSC/DiVE/README.md

 * *Show only found nodes* will show only the nodes that result from the search.

-* The *Resume colors* button at the bottom return the colors of the points to the previous coloring scheme.
+* The *Resume colors* button at the bottom returns the colors of the points to the previous coloring scheme.

 ### Visualization options ###

 * *Centralize*  : will move data back to center of the screen
 * *Point size attenuation*: very useful when the user has zoomed-in enough.
 When this option is not selected, the points do not get bigger as the camera moves closer to them, so that they can be separated and inspected individually.
-* *Show point info in popup* : when de-selected, the information about a point whne hovering over it will be displayed at the top left corner of the screen rather than in a pop-up message
+* *Show point info in popup* : when de-selected, the information about a point when hovering over it will be displayed at the top left corner of the screen rather than in a pop-up message

 ### Coloring by intensity of property###